the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `coinbase transaction` - the first transaction in a block.
 Miners use it to collect the block reward, and any additional transaction fees.

+`commit-reveal scheme` - two-step process where users first commit to a choice without revealing it.
+Later, they reveal their choice.
+This prevents others from seeing the original choice until the reveal stage.
+Used for voting, random number generation, etc.
+	- Rock-Paper-Scissors Game Design: Use a commit-reveal scheme.
+Players first commit (send hash of their choice + secret) and then reveal in the next step.

 `constant` - naming convention ALL_CAPS; more `gas efficient`

 `constructor` - called once when contract is deployed